BestTimesToVisit.com Logo

 Rental Car

 The most flexible way to explore Everglades National Park, especially if you plan to visit multiple entrances (Homestead, Shark Valley, Gulf Coast).
-It allows you to set your own pace and stop at various points of interest along the Tamiami Trail (US-41) and park roads.
+It allows you to set your own pace and access trailheads and visitor centers scattered throughout the vast park.

 Cost:$40-$80 per day, plus gas and park entrance fees ($30 per vehicle for 7 days).

-Tip:Book your rental car in advance, especially during peak season (December-April).
-Download offline maps of the park as cell service is spotty.
-Don't underestimate driving distances; the park is vast.
-Avoid leaving valuables visible in your car, even for short stops.
+Tip:Book your rental car well in advance, especially during peak season (December-April).
+Download offline maps as cell service is spotty.
+Avoid driving during dawn and dusk to minimize the risk of hitting wildlife, particularly deer and alligators.

-Tip:Go early in the morning to avoid the heat and crowds, and to see more wildlife.
-Wear sunscreen and bring plenty of water; there are no services along the loop.
-Be aware of the tram tours; cyclists are expected to yield to them.
+Tip:Go early in the morning to avoid the heat and crowds, and for the best wildlife viewing.
+Bring plenty of water and sunscreen.
+Be aware of other cyclists and tram tours; stay to the right and allow faster traffic to pass.
 Don't stop in the middle of the road for photos; pull over safely.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.